lambdageek/cppguide-wip/cppguide.md

 When definitions in a `.cpp` file do not need to be referenced outside that file, place them in an unnamed namespace or declare them `static`.
-Do not use either of these constructs in `.h` files.
+Do not use either of these constructs in `.hpp` files.

 </div>